Naqshali/Coding-Exercise/README.md

 # Kindly Follow these steps to run this project
 # Steps:
-1 - Clone this project
+1 - Clone this project.
-2 - Inside this project folder, run command `npm install` 3 - After the complete dependencies installed, run command ng-serve
+2 - Inside this project folder, run command `npm install`.
+3 - After the complete dependencies installed, run command ng-serve.

 ****Note: ****
 You can see mock apis at this link :